Challenge Course

 Recommended program:

-• Half-Day (4-hour) Ground-Based + High Ropes Team Building Program: Through a series of ice-breakers, group games, and team challenges, your group will have the opportunity to strengthen their connections, share a positive experience, and intentionally reflect on what kind of team or community they are and want to be.
+• Half-Day (Up to 4 hours) Ground-Based + High Ropes Team Building Program: Through a series of ice-breakers, group games, and team challenges, your group will have the opportunity to strengthen their connections, share a positive experience, and intentionally reflect on what kind of team or community they are and want to be.
 Activities may incorporate low-ropes structures (i.e. balancing beams, wooden platforms, suspended cables), or props (i.e. traffic cones, balls, or even a rubber chicken).
 Teamwork, communication strategies, and creative problem-solving will all be put to work throughout these ground-based teambuilding initiatives.
 After building trust in the team through these ground-based activities, the group will have the opportunity to climb our two signature team-belayed climbs: The Leap of Faith and the High V. Our staff of enthusiastic facilitators will teach the group how to hold the ropes, belaying from the ground for their teammates as they attempt these climbing challenges.
 We’ll wrap things up with a reflective debrief at the end of the program, celebrating the group and honoring their new shared experience.

 Not sure everyone in your group will want to climb?
 That’s okay!
 Climbing is optional and is inclusively done all together with the whole group helping to hold the ropes for 1-2 climbers at a time.
 More info in the “About” tab of this website.